 We do not at any time pass, sell or transfer your information to third party data companies.

-We may receive data from third parties such as analytics providers such as Google based outside the UK, advertising networks such as Facebook based outside the UK, such as search information providers such as Google based outside the UK, providers of technical, payment and delivery services, fraud detection agencies and data brokers or aggregators.
+We may receive data from third parties such as analytics providers such as Google based outside Australia, advertising networks such as Meta based outside Australia, such as search information providers such as Google based outside Australia, providers of technical, payment and delivery services, fraud detection agencies and data brokers or aggregators.